beginning of content

 How is upper back pain treated?

-Back pain often goes away on its own, but there are ways you can manage your pain effectively.
+Back pain often goes away on its own.
+You can also manage your pain effectively in other ways.
 Your doctor may recommend or prescribe medicines for a short time to help you return to regular daily activities:

-There are also many lifestyle changes, such as exercise, and stress and weight management, that can help you manage your pain until it resolves.
+There are also lifestyle changes that can help you manage your pain until it resolves.
+These include:

 Can upper back pain be managed or prevented?

-You can reduce your chances of having back pain from injuries by trying these approaches:
+You can reduce your chance of having back pain from injuries by trying these approaches:

 Resources and support